Breast Cancer & Life Insurance

 Things we need to know:

-Breast cancer that was diagnosed as low grading/staging with no recent treatment, may see your application for Life Insurance accepted at standard rates.
-Where the breast cancer was classed as high grading/staging and there have been recent treatments it is possible that your policy will be accepted at non-standard terms (a premium increase).
+Breast cancer that was diagnosed as low grading/staging with no recent treatment, may see your application for life insurance accepted at standard rates.
+Where the breast cancer was classed as high grading/staging and there have been recent treatments, it is possible that your policy will be accepted at non-standard terms (a premium increase).

 Critical illness cover for people who have had breast cancer may be available with an exclusion.
 This will be dependent upon the cancer having been low grading/staging and following a set period of time since the last treatment.
 This may involve a full cancer exclusion to the policy claims set or a specific breast cancer exclusion.

-Instances where the breast cancer has been recent or rather severe may see the insurer place a cancer exclusion on the policy and/or a premium increase; it is possible that they may postpone any offer of terms until a longer period of time has passed since your recovery.
+Instances where the breast cancer has been recent or was diagnosed with as invasive, may see the insurer place a cancer exclusion on the policy and/or a premium increase.
+It is possible that they may postpone any offer of terms until a longer period of time has passed since your recovery.

 This type of policy is not medically underwritten and you will not need to declare your breast cancer during the application process, meaning that there will be no impact upon the policy premiums or acceptance terms.
 However any claim that you make will exclude anything related to breast cancer.

 What is Breast Cancer

-Breast cancer typically occurs in females of any age but is generally diagnosed in those who are middle-aged or over and have been through the menopause; it is possible for males to get breast cancer but this is not common.
+Breast cancer typically occurs in females, of any age, but is generally diagnosed in those who are middle-aged or over and have been through the menopause; it is possible for males to get breast cancer, but this is not as common.
 Breast cancer is not necessarily an hereditary condition but the presence of the BRCA1 and BRCA2 genes do increase the likelihood of cancer developing.

 Also: Non-invasive breast cancer, invasive breast cancer, invasive lobular breast cancer, inflammatory breast cancer, Paget’s disease, secondary/metastatic breast cancer